What are Reports?

 Whether adding a new report or editing an existing report, a window will open that will allow you to configure your report's settings.
 This window consists of three tabs: Source, Report, and Options.

 The Source tab will display the Data Source of your report.
-You can also add Data Source filters for your report here as well:
+You can also add Data Source filters for your report here as well.
+A filter icon to the right of the Data Source title indicates if filters to restrict the data being displayed on your view have been applied:

 Note: Source tab filters do not remove rows from a report; they filter the records being aggregated in each row.
 So, if you add a data source filter for "Type is Business", excluded business records would still show, the Calculations for those records would just be 0.
 In order to remove the empty row from view, you would need to enable the exclude empty groups option.